Employment Law 101 for the Small Business Owner

 7. the person only works for or renders services to one person.”

-PS: this means that independent contract might not be an independent contractor after all.
-It is important to note that the above (s200A of LRA) is not automatically applicable to those that earn above the earning threshold (#GoogleIt).
+PS: this means that an independent contractor might not be an independent contractor after all.
+It is important to note that the above (s200A of LRA) is not automatically applicable to those who earn above the earning threshold (#GoogleIt).

 Section 23 of the Constitution of the Republic of South Africa states the following:

-1. Everyone, both employee and employers, have the right to fair labour practice
+1. Everyone, both employees and employers, have the right to fair labour practice

 2. Every employee has the right